-Staff roles and responsibilities The principal as Nominated Supervisor, Educational Leader and Responsible Person School principal holds primary responsibility for the preschool.
-The principal is responsible for ensuring: the preschool is compliant with legislative standards related to this procedure at all times all staff involved in the preschool are familiar with and implement this procedure all procedures are current and reviewed as part of a continuous cycle of self-assessment.
-Preschool The preschool supervisor supports the principal in their role and is responsible for supervisor leading the review of this procedure through a process of self-assessment and critical reflection. reflecting on how this procedure is informed by relevant recognised authorities planning and discussing ways to engage with families and communities, including how changes are communicated. developing strategies to induct all staff when procedures are updated to ensure practice is embedded.
-Preschool The preschool educators are responsible for working with leadership to ensure: educators all staff in the preschool and daily practices comply with this procedure including K-6 storing this procedure in the preschool, and making it accessible to all staff, staff, relief staff families, visitors and volunteers and casual staff being actively involved in the review of this procedure, at least annually, or as required ensuring the details of this procedure's review are documented. analysing complaints, incidents or issues and what the implications are for the updates to this procedure.
+Record of communication of significant changes to relevant stakeholders all staff involved in the preschool are familiar with and implement this procedure all procedures are current and reviewed as part of a continuous cycle of self- assessment.
+Preschool supervisor The preschool supervisor supports the principal in their role and is responsible for leading the review of this procedure through a process of self-assessment and critical reflection. • reflecting on how this procedure is informed by relevant recognised authorities planning and discussing ways to engage with families and communities, including how changes are communicated. developing strategies to induct all staff when procedures are updated to ensure practice is embedded.
+Preschool educators including K-6 staff, relief staff and casual staff The preschool educators are responsible for working with leadership to ensure: all staff in the preschool and daily practices comply with this procedure storing this procedure in the preschool, and making it accessible to all staff, families, visitors and volunteers being actively involved in the review of this procedure, at least annually, or as required ensuring the details of this procedure's review are documented. analysing complaints, incidents or issues and what the implications are for the updates to this procedure.